Icon of a calendar

 through professional conferences

 The OSA provides resources and opportunities that encourage the understanding, appreciation, and stewardship of Iowa’s archaeological past.
-Although in-person programming has resumed, OSA continues to do digital programming, and staff reached nearly 200 people live via Zoom.
+Although in-person programming has resumed, OSA continues to do digital programming, and staff reached over 500 people live via Zoom.
 Additionally, OSA reached thousands more through TV and radio interviews.

 Exploring Iowa Archaeology in K-12 Education

 Educators continued their long-time, award-winning Exploring Iowa Archaeology in the K–12 Classroom presentations virtually and in-person.
-Requests for classroom programming came from teachers, museums, and scout groups.
+Requests for classroom programming came from teachers, museums, and homeschool groups.

 Bringing Archaeology to Iowa Communities